opengovfoundation/madison/database/seeds/pages/about.md

 legislation previously off-limits to individuals and the Internet community.
 Launched to battle the Stop Online Piracy Act (SOPA), it has since been used to power citizen participation in government policymaking in the United States Congress.
-With Madison, you can access the law as it’s being written, leave comments, annotate specific content, and interact with other civic-minded participants.
-Madison brings the lawmaking process straight to you, and gives you a say in your government’s decisions.
+With Madison, you can access the law as it's being written, leave comments, annotate specific content, and interact with other civic-minded participants.
+Madison brings the lawmaking process straight to you, and gives you a say in your government's decisions.

 <iframe id="tutorial" width="560" height="315" src="https://www.youtube.com/embed/qfhBO6u-xJY" frameborder="0" allowfullscreen=""></iframe>